You have a friend who just told you they’re a trans guy?

 Gender Identity: Gender identity has very little to do with genetailia, assigned gender, chromosomes, sexual orientation, or presentation.
 Just because someone is currently presenting as a female does not mean that they identify as female.
 Gender identity is the gender that a person feels they are.
 I’ve read that this is dynamic or fluid in some people, but in my experience it’s fairly static.
 I truly believe that no gender identity is wrong.

 Transgender vs. Cisgender: A transgender individual was born into a body that does not match the gender they identify with.
 A cisgender person was born into a body that does match the gender they identify with.
-Cam is a transgender male, Jo is cisgender female.
+Matt is a transgender male, Steph is cisgender female.

 FTM, F2M, female-to-male, trans man, trans guy, transgender male: These are all other terms for trans guy.
 I typically stick with trans guy, because it’s generic and gets the point across.
 Tranny, transsexual and transgendered are all generally unacceptable terms to refer to a trans person.
 If you’re unsure of how to address a trans person, just ask them.